Graduateshotline

 USMLE FAQs

-The USMLE is a standardized examination that provides allopathy physicians the license to practice in the US.
-The examination is sponsored by the Federation of State Medical Boards and the National Board of Medical Examiners.
-It is conducted through 3 different steps each of which can take a duration of one or two days to complete.
-The people who can apply for the examination are either those who have officially enrolled for an MD course or have graduated with an MD from a school that is accredited by the International Medical Education Directory.
+The USMLE is a standardized examination that provides physicians the license to practice in the US.
+The Federation of State Medical Boards and the National Board of Medical Examiners monitor the examination.
+The examination allows candidates to practice medicine independently.
+It is conducted through 3 different Steps, each of which is one or two days long.

-This examination is to be taken within 7 years and tests the knowledge the candidate has in both the academic field and patient care.
-The examination allows candidates to independently practice medicine.
-Due to the importance of the exam in the lives of medical students in the US and its territories, there are a lot of questions that have been asked frequently about the examination.
+All three Steps have to be taken within 7 years.
+The USMLE tests the candidate's academic and practical knowledge.
+Due to the importance of the exam for medical students globally, many questions have been asked frequently about the examination.
 These questions have been answered to the fullest in the latter part of the page.

 Who is the USMLE examination for?

-When should medical students take each Step of USMLE?
+When should I take each Step of USMLE?

 How many questions are there in each Step of USMLE?